-Customer Goal (Demand Side)
+Demand Side Goal (The Customer): Reducing from an average of 111 gallons per connection per day to an average of 95 gallons per connection per day.

-Reduce by 2% by 2015 reduce per person form 111 gallons per connection per day to 95 gallons per connection per day.
+Point Roberts Water District Goals:

-Point Roberts Water District Goals
+Measures to achieve Supply Side Goal: The District has replaced 6000 lineal feet of water main in known leakage areas.
+Additional water main replacement will continue in problem areas.

-The District has replaced 3200 feet of water main in a known leakage area.
-Additional water main replacement will continue in the problem areas.
 The regular scheduled water rate surveys encourage conservation along with staff working with customer water use evaluations and helping with water loss in the home.